taijusanagi/filecoin-hackathon/README.md

 We are running lotus and IPFS in the backend.

 And deal bounty smart contract is on the FEVM.

+#### Filecoin 🛸 FVM Spaceships -

+We build the storage Data DAO service for NFT content, which can be integrated into any chain.
+I used the example contract, but I provided a perfect use case for the contract.

+#### Filecoin ⚓️ Docking Modules

+I integrated the NFT storage incentive layer using Filecoin.
+And this could be a good docking module for every chain NFT and it incentivizes users to use IPFS and Filecoin.

+#### Filecoin 🔥 FVM Jetpacks

+We built smart contracts and interact with frontend and backend.

+This is a simple dApp but it is strongly powered by Filcoin.

 #### Sample Image